tensorflow/swift/docs/GraphProgramExtraction.md

 In interpreter-based define-by-run systems, the host CPU is running the interpreter, and it dispatches every operation when it encounters them.
 When it encounters the `atariGameSimulator` call (which isn’t a TensorFlow op), the interpreter just copies the data back from the accelerator to the host, makes the call, and copy the result back to the accelerator when it gets to the `MixOp` operation that uses it.

-Tracing JITs take this further by having the interpreter collect longer series of tensor operations - this “trace” of operations allows more optimization of the tensor code.
+Tracing JITs take this further by having the interpreter collect longer series of tensor operations - this "trace" of operations allows more optimization of the tensor code.
 This example is too simple to really show the power of this, but even here a tracing JIT should be able to build a trace that includes both the `RandomInitOp` operation and the `SomeOp` operation on the first iteration, allowing inter-op fusion between them.
 On the other hand, tracing JITs are forced to end a trace any time a data dependency is found: the call to `atariGameSimulator` needs the value of `x`, so the trace stops there.

 Because of the way these systems work, neither of them can discover that `AnotherOp` can be run on the accelerator in parallel with `atariGameSimulator` on the host.
 Furthermore, because a tracing JIT splits the trace, data layout optimizations between `SomeOp` and `AnotherOp` are not generally possible: the two are in separate traces.